hoppyhedgehog/tvpn/README.md

 ### VPNC Script is required.
-- It is included in /etc/vpnc
+- It is included in this repo
 - OR you may [download it from here](https://gitlab.com/openconnect/vpnc-scripts/raw/master/vpnc-script)

 ### OpenConnect is required